 The Maskek could be used to explore vast expenses of land where you frequently encounter all types of terrain, including wetlands or deep rivers.
 Its dual steering system would make it convenient to ride in deep snow with wide tracks or service mountain trails in the summer.
 It’s a multi-purpose vehicle designed to cover a vast array of use depending on the needs of its owner.

-I would like to thank Adolfo Esquivel for creating the renderings of the Maskek.
+The Maskek concept was imagined in September 2015 by Charles Bombardier and the images were created Adolfo Esquivel.
 Adolfo is a Colombian industrial designer, currently working on a Master’s degree in transportation design at the University of Quebec in Montreal (UQAM).
 He works as a freelance industrial designer based in Montreal.
 Adolfo also created the design of the Roxton Amphibious ATV and the Jacknife morphing car.